Kameroni33/Hello-World/README.md

 # Hello-World
-Just a test repository
-just for testing
+This is just a test repo to practice using git, github, and vsCode